NickHeiner/lambdascript/README.md

 ﻿# LambdaScript

-This is my experiment in making a new programming language in F#, in preparation for my talk about how to make your own programming language.
+This is my experiment in making a new programming language in F# and JS, in preparation for my talk about how to make your own programming language.

 ### Running
 You must have `npm` installed.
 You can get `npm` via [io.js](https://iojs.org/en/index.html).